Iran tests new ballistic missile hours after showing it off

 (CNN)Iran tested a new ballistic missile that is reportedly capable of carrying multiple warheads, the nation's state-run broadcaster announced Saturday.

-"Iran has released footage of the successful test-launch of its new ballistic missile, Khorramshahr, a few hours after it was unveiled during a military parade in the capital city of Tehran," Press TV said.
+Iran unveiled the ballistic missile Friday at a military parade in Tehran and successfully tested it the same day, Press TV reported.
+It said Iran released footage of the test-launch.

-"The Khorramshahr missile has become smaller in size and more tactical and it will be operational in the near future."
+"The Khorramshahr missile has become smaller in size and more tactical and it will be operational in the near future," the broadcaster said.

 The missile was launched from an unknown location.